pluralsight/guides/draft/microsoft-net/securing-asp-net-mvc-applications-with-log-in-email-confirmation-password-reset-and-two-factor-authentication-using-membershipreboot/article.md

     }
 ```

-On instantiating the `OwinApplicationInformation` class, we added urls to actions which we will implement shortly.
+On instantiating the `AspNetApplicationInformation` class, we added urls to actions which we will implement shortly.
 These Urls include links to Login, confirm account, and reset password confirmation.

 For the emails to work, we need to add SMTP settings in the web.config file.
 Adding this to your web.config will look similar to this: